-The liftgate passive entry unlock feature is built into the electronic liftgate handle.
-With a valid Passive Entry RKE transmitter within 3 ft (1.0 m) of the liftgate, push the electronic liftgate handle to open with one fluid motion.
+The liftgate passive entry unlock feature is built into the electronic liftgate release.
+With a valid Passive Entry RKE transmitter within 3 ft (1.0 m) of the liftgate, press the electronic liftgate release to open with one fluid motion.

-NOTE: If "Unlock All Doors 1st Press is programmed in Uconnect® Settings, all doors will unlock when you press the button on the liftgate.
-If "Unlock Driver Door 1st Press" is programmed in Uconnect® Settings, the liftgate will unlock when you push the button on the liftgate For further information, refer to "Uconnect® Settings" in "Understanding Your Instrument Panel."
+NOTE: If "Unlock All Doors 1st Press" is programmed in Uconnect® Settings, all doors will unlock when you push the electronic liftgate release.
+If "Unlock Driver Door 1st press" is programmed in Uconnect® Settings, the liftgate will unlock when you press the electronic liftgate release.
+For further information, refer to "Uconnect® Settings" in "Understanding Your Instrument Panel".